 The decision to move in together can be challenging.
 A plan can help you stay grounded during the emotional rollercoaster of getting to know someone long-distance.
 You can test the water and remain in control of your choices all the way.

 Create a Successful Long-Distance Relationship Before Moving In Together

 Some blame the distance for miscommunication, arguments and confusion.
-We’ve seen in the previous chapter that long-distance communication is different from when you are next to each other.
+We’ve seen in other articles that long-distance communication is different from when you are next to each other.
 But, that doesn’t mean it’s harder.
 If you can’t make it work over the distance, moving together hoping that somehow things will be better, might not be such a great idea.

 Let’s say you were able to create a successful long-distance relationship.
 By successful I mean you’ve learnt about each other and still want to be together.
-You’ve enjoyed talking on the phone and over the texts and you had fun during your short visits to see each other.
-You are ok with each other’s habits and you are able to work out together everything that you are not ok with.
+You’ve enjoyed talking on the phone and over the texts, and you had fun during your short visits to see each other.
+You are ok with each other’s habits and can work out everything you are not ok with.